drivly/state.do/README.md

 # [state.do](https://state.do)

 Finite State Machine implementation with Durable Objects based on [xstate](https://xstate.js.org).
-Use the [editor](https://stately.ai/editor) to create your state machine, then add callback URLs to automate the machine events.
+Use the [editor](https://stately.ai/editor) to create and export your state machine, then optionally add callback URLs to automate the machine events.

 ## API